singlestore-labs/singlestore-fivetran-destination/docs/overview.md

 ## Type Transformation Mapping

 While extracting data from your data source using Fivetran, SingleStore matches Fivetran data types to SingleStore data types.
-If a data type isn't supported, it is automatically typecasted to the closest supported SingleStore data type.
+If a data type isn't supported, it is automatically typecast to the closest supported SingleStore data type.

 The following table illustrates how Fivetran data types are transformed into SingleStore supported types: